Dynant/PyramidFarms/README.md

 Minecraft 1.15+ Datapack to turn your Pyramids (Desert and Jungle) into Sand and Gravel Farms.

 ## Desert Pyramid: Sand
 Inside the Desert Pyramid we spawn custom Husks.
-The husks will drop by default 0 - 1 sand when they die.
+The husks will drop by default 0-2 sand when they die and 0-1 extra for each looting level.

 ## Jungle Pyramid: Gravel
 Inside a Jungle Pyramid we spawn custom Strays.
-The strays will drop by default 0 - 1 gravel when they die.
+The strays will drop by default 0-3 gravel when they die and 0-1 extra for each looting level.

 # Installation
 Download the latest release zip.
 Unpack the zip file and move the `pyramid-farms` directory inside your `[world directory]/datapack` directory